BalancerStudioGithub/Unity3D/README.md

 ### Unity Application Data Sending

-The Unity application gathers user data and sends it to the PHP script on the server via an HTTP POST request.
+The `UniPhpSql.cs` （Unity application） gathers user data and sends it to the PHP script on the server via an HTTP POST request.

 ### db.php